cornellev/data-transfer/README.md

-# Data Transfer | FA25
+# Data Transfer

-Wireless data transfer system that serializes structured vehicle sensor data (JSON) using Protocol Buffers, transmits it via the chosen transmission method, then decodes it back into readable data to be visualized on the Race Engineer Dashboard during competition.
+Wireless data transfer system that serializes structured vehicle sensor data (JSON) using Google Protocol Buffers, transmits it via the chosen transmission method, then decodes it back into readable data to be visualized on the Race Engineer Dashboard during competition.

-Transmission Methods (as of Nov 2025):
+Transmission Methods:
 1. [minimodem](https://www.whence.com/minimodem/): Encodes the data into audio tones using Frequency-Key Shifting (FSK) modulation.
 2. UDP over Starlink